Fake news is a popular term and a matter of heated debate today, especially in politics.

 - Is it pushing a narrow point of view in an overt, or subtle, way?

-By asking these questions, students can begin to reach their own conclusions on what is satire, clickbait, biased news or entirely fake.
+Students can begin to reach their own conclusions on what is satire, clickbait, biased news or entirely fake by asking these questions first.

 Sign up to Teach Away today for access to the latest